warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 **Immediate Visual Feedback Exceptions:**

-- **Cell Toggle**: When a cell is toggled by user interaction, its brightness is immediately set to 1 (if active) or 0 (if inactive)
+- **Cell Toggle**: When a cell is toggled by user interaction, its brightness is immediately set to 1 (if active).
+If toggled to inactive, it starts fading from its current brightness (or 1 if no prior brightness existed), rather than jumping to 0.
-- **Random Pattern**: After randomization, all active cells get brightness 1 and all inactive cells get brightness 0
+- **Random Pattern**: After randomization, all active cells get brightness 1.
+Inactive cells do not receive brightness entries; a dedicated `initialInactiveCells` set prevents these from being treated as newly-inactive later, so they remain black until activated.

 **Key Methods:**